 Myakka River State Park, Sarasota, Florida

 This was a nice spot.
 We led Nancy’s high-school camping club on about a three-mile canoe trip from the launch site of the state park downstream to the “Deep Hole”.
-When we got there, there must have been a hundred alligators, a flock of wood storks, several diving Forster's terns, an osprey catching fish right next to us, and maybe a dozen roseate spoonbills (Platalea ajaja).
+When we got there, there must have been at about a hundred alligators, a small flock of Wood Storks, several diving Forster's Terns, an Osprey catching fish right next to us, and maybe a dozen Roseate Spoonbills (Platalea ajaja).
 We were all excited.
 The spoonbills let us get close enough to take this picture, but no closer.
 Here a breeding adult scolds a couple of first-year birds.

 As implied above, spoonbills in the wild are generally hard to get too close to.
 Fortunately, Nancy had three things in her favor:

 - She is sitting in the front of a canoe, so her profile is much smaller and less intimidating than that of somebody, say 6'3" tall, casually walking up to them.